WildernessLabs/Documentation/Hardware/Tutorials/Electronics/Part4/Resistor_Lab/index.md

 The green wires illustrate where we'll measure resistance with the probes.

-### Step 2 - Measure the Circuit and Calculate Percent Error
+### Step 2: Measure the circuit and calculate percent error.

 Once the circuit is built, we need to measure the resistance from one end of the resistor series to the other.